 What Is Charcot Foot?

 Charcot foot is a condition causing weakening of the bones in the foot that can occur in people who have significant nerve damage (neuropathy).
 The bones are weakened enough to fracture, and with continued walking, the foot eventually changes shape.
-As the disorder progresses, the joints collapse and the foot takes on an abnormal shape, such as a rocker-bottom appearance.
+As the disorder progresses, the joints collapse and the foot takes on an abnormal shape, creating a rocker-bottom foot deformity and appearance.

 Charcot foot develops as a result of neuropathy, which decreases sensation and the ability to feel temperature, pain or trauma.
 Because of diminished sensation, the patient may continue to walk—making the injury worse.
 People with neuropathy (especially those who have had it for a long time) are at risk for developing Charcot foot.
 In addition, neuropathic patients with a tight Achilles tendon have been shown to have a tendency to develop Charcot foot.